Games-as-Research/Prose/process/Process.md

 When I translate from PDF to Web app, I make the paper fluid, the paper takes the form of the window (and at window_count = 1,  screen).
 Now I can open the article in whatever way I want  -- see [here](https://www.youtube.com/watch?v=LGAxxIqMZGg)

 When I spread the article out, introduce foregrounding, conditional rendering, and generally some meta-interactions, I change the way someone interacts with an article.
 This allows me to pay attention on the sections I want to pay attention to.
 The only thing that I think is missing is spatial navigation and hovering.
 This one is extremely important.
-I dont know if I should implement spartial navigation or if I should implement embedding things...  (nvm did it)
+I don't know if I should implement spartial navigation or if I should implement embedding things...  (nvm did it)

 To record:
 1. Prototype Zero: Fluid Article